 On his podcast Single-handed Sailing, circumnavigating legend Matt Rutherford mused on his own first visit to Newport.
 “Maybe it’s just an impression.
 Maybe it’s just the downtown part of Newport, or the harbor [said with an absurdly exaggerated Boston accent], but Jesus Christ is this place pretentious.
 I mean it’s so pretentious.”
 Rutherford reiterated that maybe these were just his first impressions of Newport.
 I would similarly qualify my initial reactions.

 “For a long time, there’s sort of been this back and forth about who is the sailing capital of the United States of America.
 And, I don’t know, man, Newport might have us beat.
+[Rutherford is from Annapolis.]
 I mean they definitely have bigger boats than we do.
-They have the Newport Shipyard, which has actually branded itself, which is [email protected] hilarious.
+They have the Newport Shipyard, which has actually branded itself, which is fu@king hilarious.
 Like people are walking around with fleeces on with the shipyard logo.
 Everything up here just seems trendy.”

 Taking an Uber from Newport to Bristol, our driver — who was born and raised in Newport — told a familiar story.
 Wealthy people hailing from other parts of the coast were buying up homes and turning them into summer vacation spots.
 Everything was becoming more expensive.
 “There used to be a few core families in Newport,” our driver said.
 “Most of them are gone.”

-But Bristol, about half an hour away, was different.
+But Bristol, about half an hour away from, immediately felt different and dare I say more authentic.
 The town was more spread out, and didn’t seem to have the same aggressive sailing retailing.
 (Or maybe I missed it.)
 A group of friends and I ended up on a bar’s deck on the water.
-The breeze was solidly in the 20-plus range, enveloping Bristol and taking the edge off the summer New England sun.
+The breeze was solidly in the 20-plus range, enveloping Bristol and taking the edge off New England’s summer sun.
 It was, in other words, perfect, near awe-inspiring weather.
 A few kiters and windsurfers reached back and forth just upwind of a packed mooring field.
-The water was blue and not brown (but still freezing-cold).
+The water was blue and not brown, but still freezing-cold, just like the Bay Area.

 I chatted with a couple who moved to Bristol from Virginia a few years ago.
 They loved Rhode Island, they said.
-Yes, the winters could be tough, but this, this was the payoff.
+Yes, the winters could be tough, but this, this kind of summer day was the payoff.
 The couple said that Bristol was full of fishermen, contractors and other working-class people.
 They said that all of their friends and acquaintances sailed in some way.

 So what is it about the East Coast?
 Does it have any special claim to the lifestyle and sport of sailing?
 The appeal, or even frenzy, of a short season is undeniable.
 Coming over the Newport Bridge, it was obvious, even dramatic the way sailors were getting it while the getting was good.